From representations of the rational Cherednik algebra to parabolic Hilbert schemes via the Dunkl-Opdam subalgebra: Representation theory of Htc

 \subsection{Weight basis of simples}

 We continue assuming $c = m/n$ with $m$ and $n$ coprime positive integers.
-In this section, we generalize Proposition \ref{prop:radical} and we describe weights belonging to the maximal proper submodule of every standard module $\Delta_c(\mu)$.
+In this section,we describe weights belonging to the maximal proper submodule of every standard module $\Delta_c(\mu)$.
 Thanks to Corollary \ref{cor:not hook}, this question is only interesting when $\mu = \mu_{\ell}$ is a hook partition.
 Moreover, since $\Delta_c(\mu_{n-1})$ is simple, we may and will assume throughout this section that $0 \leq \ell < n-1$.

 \begin{lemma} Let $(\ba, T) \in \Z_{\geq 0}^{n} \times \SYT(\mu_{\ell})$.
 Then, there exists $(\bb, T') \in \Z_{\geq 0}^{n} \times \SYT(\mu_{\ell + 1})$ such that $\wt(\ba, T) = \wt(\bb, T')$ if and only if either